ExaScience/bpmf/docs/2_single_node.md

 Login on ARCHER.

-Do not forget to switch the the GNU programming environment:
+Do not forget to switch to the GNU programming environment:

 `module switch PrgEnv-cray PrgEnv-gnu`